 Architecture

-Altertable uses a lakehouse architecture with distributed storage and DuckDB-based query workers.
-The platform uses cache layers and elastic worker capacity to handle mixed analytical workloads.
+Altertable uses a lakehouse architecture with distributed storage and DuckDB-based query Workers.
+The platform uses cache layers and elastic Worker capacity to handle mixed analytical workloads.

 A visualization layer is built on top of the query engine, providing a user-friendly interface for querying and visualizing data through insights and dashboards.